dustinober1/games/README.md

 - **Features**:
   - 9x9 grid with proper visual separation of 3x3 blocks
   - Input validation to prevent invalid entries
+  - **NEW**: Upload image functionality to extract sudoku puzzles from photos
   - Automatic puzzle solving using backtracking algorithm
   - Visual distinction between original numbers and solved numbers
   - Clear and solve functionality